B. Application process and enrollment

 - Professional qualifications

-If you apply for an Abbe School of Photonics scholarship, please also read the corresponding FAQ question.
+If you apply for an Abbe School of Photonics scholarship, please read the corresponding FAQ question.

-For the acceptance and admission process the Abbe School of Photonics works together with other offices within the university.
-Therefore, we need you to upload your documents in separate files in order to provide them to the offices and committees responsible for your acceptance, admission, enrollment and services at the Friedrich Schiller University Jena without violating your rights of privacy.
-For example, your Letter of Motivation is only of interest to our Selection Committee, your passport only for the International Office, etc. Providing all of these documents in separate individual files is necessary for your process of being accepted, admitted and enrolled and helps to speed up the process for you.
+The Abbe School of Photonics works on the acceptance and admission process together with other offices within the university.
+Therefore, we need you to upload your documents in separate files in order to distribute them among the offices and committees responsible for your acceptance, admission, enrollment, and services at the Friedrich Schiller University Jena without violating your privacy.
+For example, your Letter of Motivation is only of interest to our Selection Committee, your passport only to the International Office, etc. Providing these documents separately in individual files is necessary for your process of acceptance, admission, and enrollment and it helps speed up the process for you.

-Please note: All documents need to be digitized and, with the exception of the passport photo, be provided as a PDF document, preferably in black & white or grey scale with a maximum of 5 MB file size each.
-If those documents are not issued in English or German language, a certified translation is needed as well.
+Please note: All documents need to be digitalized and, with the exception of the passport photo, provided as a PDF document, preferably in black & white or grey scale with a maximum of 5 MB file size each.
+If documents are not issued in English or German, a certified translation is needed as well.

-Please note: An incomplete application file will not be processed and willingly providing us with incorrect data may also lead to a retrospective refusal.
+Please note: An incomplete application file will not be processed.
+Similarly, providing us with incorrect data may also lead to a retrospective refusal.

 In order to apply for an Abbe School of Photonics scholarship you will need to provide the following additional mandatory documents on top of your regular application: